Find out more about our COVID-19 response.

 The bylaw would be amended to:

-- include regulations that a short-term rental can only be operated in the principal residence and with a valid business licence
+• include regulations that a short-term rental can only be operated in the principal residence and with a valid business licence

-- allow a maximum of six patrons at one time
+• allow a maximum of six patrons at one time

-- have one dedicated on-site parking space
+• have one off-street parking space

 Review the current zoning bylaw